dragonlol88/escue/README.md

 ```

 <h3>Synchronize configuration and files</h3>
 If you modify configurations of any node, the changes must be synchronized.
 So, escue supports synchronization command 'sync'.
+The Elasticsearch synchronized
-The Elasticsearch synchronized  process has some complex steps which ensure the success of the previous steps.
+process has some complex steps which ensure the success of the previous steps.
+Also, If sychronized process was not successful and applied, elasticsearch
-Also, If sychronized process was not successful and applied, elasticsearch engine will raise errors and services using this es engine wil failed.
+engine will raise errors and services using this es engine wil failed.
+Because of these difficulties, only escue's 'sync'  transmits the files related to the
-Because of these difficulties, only escue's 'sync'  transmits the files related to the configuration, but not applied.
+configuration, but not applied. <br />

 * elasticsearch.yml synchronization
 ```shell script